 - You can even go watch Olive Ridley sea turtles either lay eggs or hatch by the hundreds from pockets in the sand and scurry to the ocean if you time your visit right!

-For those of you that are on a more vegan/vegetarian focused diet you can visit Buddah’s Garden, a savory farm to table restaurant specializing in raw organic dishes.
+For those of you that are on a more vegan/vegetarian focused diet, you can visit Buddha’s Garden, a savoury farm to table restaurant specializing in raw organic dishes.
 You will find everything from a delicious coconut squash curry to their new Blueberry-Coconut Cheesecake!

 Now that you’re full and tired out, it’s time to finally turn in for the night.

 FREE GUIDE!
 Get Essential Information on Protecting Your Assets

 18 STEPS TO IMPLEMENTING YOUR PLAN B

 If you’re on a budget hostels like Pacha Mama are a safe bet and will only run you around $7 a night for a dorm-like bed and about $17 if you require a private room.
 Even here there is a great party scene for those that need one more nightcap.